-The most sensitive estimate affecting the financial statements of the Governmental Activities was:
+The most sensitive estimates affecting the financial statements of the Governmental Activities were:

-Management's estimates of the useful lives of depreciable capital assets are based on historical utilization of assets.
-We evaluated the key factors and assumptions used to develop the useful lives of depreciable capital assets in determining that it is reasonable in relation to the financial statements taken as a whole.
+Management's estimate of the useful lives of depreciable capital assets are based on historical utilization, necessary improvements, and replacements.
+We evaluated the key factors and assumptions used to develop the useful lives of depreciable capital assets in determining that they are reasonable in relation to the financial statements taken as a whole.

-Significant estimates also include actuarial assumptions used in determining pension costs which are based on plan audited financial statements.
+Significant estimates also include actuarial assumptions used in determining pension and other postemployment benefit costs which are based on plan audited financial statements.
 We evaluated the assumptions used in the plan audited financial statements to determine that they are reasonable in relation to the financial statements as a whole.